xmgbautista/xmgbautista.github.io/research.md

 "Inequality in Refinancing: A Structural Model of Mortgage Borrowing, Mobility, and Refinancing," with Yuliya Demyanyk, Mar&iacute;a Luengo-Prado, and Bent S&oslash;rensen
 <br>

-"Risk and Insurance in Indian Villages: The Role of Local Credit Markets," with Eris Azizaj and Priyam Verma <b>[Draft coming soon!]</b>
+"Risk and Insurance in Indian Villages: The Role of Local Credit Markets," with Eris Azizaj and Priyam Verma **[Draft coming soon!]**